jodconverter/docker-image-jodconverter-examples/README.md

 ## Wat

+Uses the great implementation of Simon Braconnier https://github.com/sbraconnier/jodconverter to offer LibreOffice as an Document-Converter Web-Service.

-This docker image should help you running jodconverter as a webapp, which then starts libreoffice in headless mode.
+This docker image should help you running jodconverter as a WebApp utilizing the packaged LibreOffice for conversions.
 Ultimately this should be your "document conversion chain" service

 ## Builds info